Death, death to the IDF

 "Death to IDF" graffito in Berlin, 2025.

-"Death, death to the IDF" is a political chant and slogan that targets the Israel Defense Forces (IDF), Israel's military.
-It was used by the punk-rap duo Bob Vylan during a performance at the 2025 Glastonbury Festival, and it has since been heard at pro-Palestinian protests worldwide.
+"Death, death to the IDF", or DDTTIDF or DDTTIOF, is a political chant and slogan that emerged during the Gaza war and Palestinian genocide allegations in protest against the Israel Defense Forces (IDF), Israel's military.
+It was used by the punk-rap duo Bob Vylan during a performance at the 2025 Glastonbury Festival, and it has since been heard at Gaza war protests worldwide.

 Origin

 In the weeks leading to the 2025 Glastonbury Festival, several British politicians, including Prime Minister Keir Starmer, called for hip-hop group Kneecap to be removed from the line-up.
 On 28 June 2025, just hours before the show, the BBC announced that it would not broadcast live Kneecap's concert that evening, but would make it available on-demand once it had reviewed the performance.

 Kneecap are known for their support for Palestinian rights so BBC's decision lead to some supporters interpreting it as an act of censorship.
 In reaction to this, before Kneecap's set, punk-rap duo Bob Vylan performed and took advantage of the fact that their set was live-streamed to show public support for Palestine.
 Between songs, the audience chanted "Free, free Palestine" and waved at least 200 Palestinian flags.
 Singer-guitarist Bobby Vylan called out to the crowd: "Alright, but have you heard this one, though?
 Death, death to the IDF!".
 The audience proceeded to chant with him.
 During the chants, the band also projected the message "Free Palestine.
 The United Nations have called it a genocide.
 The BBC calls it a 'conflict'."